 - An amnesiac Eight found a scarf in a hospital locker, but decided against taking it.

 - A frigid Twelfth Doctor was overheard pining for a nice, long scarf, then rethought it.

 - Iconic Item: The scarf.
 Always the scarf.
 And jelly babies.

 - To a lesser extent, his Nice Fedora plays a part, especially when combined with his iconic curly hair.

 - Identical Grandson: Of a sort.
-A retired incarnation of the Doctor, now peacefully pottering around the National Gallery, is wearing the 4th Doctor's face for nostalgia's sake. ("The Day of the Doctor")
+A retired incarnation of the Doctor, now peacefully pottering around the National Gallery, is wearing the Fourth Doctor's face for nostalgia's sake. ("The Day of the Doctor")

-- Invincible Hero: By the 15th season, the Doctor has morphed into The Most Interesting Man in the World.
+- Invincible Hero: By Season 15, the Doctor has morphed into The Most Interesting Man in the World.
 He tried being frightened once — just to see what it was like.
 Season 18 dampened this effect somewhat, what with blood-sucking astronauts, a "mad cactus" framing him for murder, and of course the Master 2.0.
-Although the 4th Doctor tried to remain unflappable, he was put into situations that were impressively tough.
+Although the Fourth Doctor tried to remain unflappable, he was put into situations that were impressively tough.

 - It's All About Me: Wastes no opportunity in letting the world know how brilliant, marvellous, wonderful and all around amazing he is.
 Four genuinely considers himself the greatest genius he's ever met, and acts entirely superior to everyone around him.
 Some of his companions put up with it.
 Romana, who had much better grades than him at the Academy, doesn't.